Newsroom > DHHS News Release

-	Lincoln—The Nebraska Department of Health and Human Services reminds Nebraskans that bats are very active this time of year, which means the possibility of exposure to rabies increases.
+Lincoln - The Nebraska Department of Health and Human Services reminds Nebraskans that it’s bat season again.
+Higher levels of bat activity means the possibility of exposure to rabies increases.

-	“Several bats have tested positive for rabies over the last few months and we expect to see many more,” said Dr. Tom Safranek, State Epidemiologist for DHHS.
-“We want to remind Nebraskans to be careful around bats and other wild animals like skunks, foxes, coyotes and raccoons or domestic stray animals like cats and dogs which are less likely to be vaccinated.
+“August is the peak month for testing bats for rabies,” said Dr. Tom Safranek, State Epidemiologist for DHHS.
+“It’s important for people to be careful around bats and other wild animals like skunks, foxes, coyotes and raccoons or domestic stray animals like cats and dogs which are less likely to be vaccinated.
 These animals could potentially have rabies and transmit it to people.”

 Rabies is caused by a virus that affects the nervous system and is transmitted by the bite of an infected animal or if saliva from a rabid animal gets directly into an open wound or a person’s eyes, nose, or mouth.
 Rabies is generally fatal without preventive treatment.

 Help prevent the spread of rabies by following these recommendations: